Sign in →

 Interpretation

 Test interpretation relies on clinical presentation and may differ from the statements above, which were designed for adults with IBD experiencing loss of response.
-For individuals on adalimumab therapy for other conditions such as rheumatoid arthritis, or pediatric patient populations or proactive monitoring, drug concentration therapeutic targets and patient management decision may be individualized.
+For individuals on ADL therapy for other conditions such as rheumatoid arthritis, or pediatric patient populations or proactive monitoring, drug concentration therapeutic targets and patient management decision may be individualized.
 When both the drug quantitation and anti-drug-antibodies are ordered, an interpretive guide is offered below.

 Adalimumab quantitation, mcg/mL

-ATA, AU/mL
+Antibody-to-adalimumab, AU/mL

 Comment